Actor Depp denies slapping ex-wife in row over 'Wino forever' tattoo

 By Michael Holden

-LONDON, July 8 (Reuters) - Hollywood star Johnny Depp denied slapping his ex-wife Amber Heard after he became angry because she mocked him over one of his tattoos, London's High Court heard on Wednesday.
+LONDON, July 8 (Reuters) - Hollywood star Johnny Depp denied slapping his ex-wife Amber Heard after he became angry because she laughed at one of his tattoos, London's High Court heard on Wednesday.

-Giving evidence on the second day of his libel trial against Britain's Sun newspaper, Depp was asked by the paper's lawyer about an incident at Heard's home in March 2013 when he had "fallen off the wagon" and it was alleged he had struck her.
+Giving evidence on the second day of his libel trial against Britain's Sun newspaper, which described him as a "wife beater", Depp was asked by the paper's lawyer about an incident at Heard's home in March 2013 when he had "fallen off the wagon" and it was alleged he had struck her.

-Sasha Wass, the Sun's lawyer, said Depp, who had started drinking again after months of sobriety, had become angry when she laughed at one of his tattoos which he had changed from "Winona forever" - a reference to his former girlfriend Winona Ryder - to "Wino forever".
+Sasha Wass, the Sun's lawyer, said Depp, who had started drinking again after months of sobriety, had become angry when she mocked one of his tattoos which he had changed from "Winona forever" - a reference to his former girlfriend Winona Ryder - to "Wino forever".

 He had then slapped her three times because she had initially not reacted, Wass said.